[Mount Chokai-Tobishima Geopark: Yuza and Sakata] The Shonai Plain is blessed with the bounty of Mount Chokai

 The Motomachi district in the center of Yuza Town is located on an alluvial fan of the Gekko River, which originates from Mt.
 Chokai, and is extremely rich in groundwater.
 As a result, water gushes out when a well is dug, with about 300 wells in total, and the amount of water that gushes out is 4,200 tons per day

-The Yuza Motomachi Spring Water Park (Machi Meguri Park) a walking course along the Gekko River from Yuza Station , offers free access to 14 artesian wells, courtesy of their owners.
-However, although testing is OK, the water is not sterilized, so drinking is at your own risk.
+a walking course along the Gekko River starting from Yuza Station The Yuza Motomachi Spring Water Group (Town Walking Park), allows you to freely sample 14 artesian wells, courtesy of their owners.
+However, while the water has been tested and approved, it is not sterilized, so drinking it is at your own risk.

 Yusa Motomachi Springs <Information>